-My elevator pitch for simpler, smarter investing
+My elevator pitch for simpler, smarter investing: Index funds

 When I began writing for Money magazine in the 1980s, the conventional wisdom was that individual investors needed to do their homework to find a top-performing “actively managed” mutual fund (with a person at the helm picking and choosing stocks).
-And it seemed to make sense: Just find a great active mutual fund manager, and you’d get the best returns.
+And it seemed to make sense: Just find a shrewd active mutual fund manager, and you’d get the best returns.

-And people are finally catching on.
-Over the summer, for the first time ever, more money has been invested in passively managed funds than in actively managed funds.
+There is a reason, after all, that more money has been invested in passively managed funds than in actively managed funds.

-To celebrate this milestone, here’s the five-minute index-fund elevator pitch that I’ve been giving for years.
+Here’s the five-minute index-fund elevator pitch that I’ve been giving for years.

 But wouldn’t you be better off choosing a top-performing active fund?
 Sure, if you knew which funds would perform well in the future.
 Researchers have found, though, that past performance is not indicative of future returns.
 (In fact, the rules say that funds have to tell you that upfront.)

 One key reason index funds are so investor-friendly: They charge lower fees.
 Because you aren’t paying for an active manager to pick and choose stocks, a whole lot less of your earnings will be eaten up by fees.
-For every $100 you put into an actively managed stock fund, you’ll pay 76 cents in fees per year on average.
+For every $100 you put into an actively managed stock fund, you’ll pay 71 cents in fees per year on average.
 And that really starts to add up when you’re talking about a lifetime of savings.
 The same amount invested in passively managed funds will cost you as little as eight cents a year.

 Talking about money can leave you tongue-tied.
 My weekly newsletter is full of financial conversation starters.